Uniqueness of critical points of the second Neumann eigenfunctions on triangles: Introduction

-Over the last four decades, the monotonicity property is frequently addressed in a multitude of significant works; see \cite{Kaw85, BB99, JN00, Pas02, AB04, BP04, BPP04, Siu15, Roh21, CWY23}.
-Jerison \cite{JN00, Jer19} conjectured that the monotonicity property holds for centrally symmetric convex domain, while the eigenfunctions can fail to be monotone in general (e.g., \cite{Miy13}).
-In the same paper \cite{Jer19} Jerison stated that for many acute triangles the Neumann eigenfunction is not strictly monotone in any direction.
-However, we demonstrate that the second Neumann eigenfunction on a triangle is indeed monotone at least in one direction.
+Over the past four decades, the monotonicity of the second Neumann eigenfunction has been studied in numerous significant works; see \cite{Kaw85, BB99, JN00, Pas02, AB04, BP04, BPP04, Siu15, Roh21, CWY25}.
+Jerison \cite{JN00, Jer19} conjectured that the monotonicity property holds for centrally symmetric convex domains, whereas eigenfunctions can fail to be monotone in general (e.g., \cite{Miy13}).
+In the same paper \cite{Jer19}, Jerison also noted that for many acute triangles the second Neumann eigenfunction may fail to be strictly monotone in any direction.
+In contrast, we show that the second Neumann eigenfunction on a triangle is indeed monotone in at least one direction.
 This inherent monotonicity property will be preserved through the utilization of continuity methods via domain deformation.

-It is well-known that constant vector field $L$ commutes with the Laplacian, and was widely used, see \cite{BB99, AB04, Siu15}.
-For a point ${p} = ({p}_{1}, {p}_{2})\in \R^{2}$, we set
+It is well known and widely used that a constant vector field ${L}$ commutes with the Laplacian, see \cite{BB99, AB04, Siu15}.
+Moreover, commutativity with the Laplacian also holds for certain nonconstant vector fields such as rotational vector fields.
+To be more precise, for a point ${p} = ({p}_{1}, {p}_{2}) \in \R^{2}$, we set

-${R}_{{p}}$ is the rotational vector field corresponding to the counter-clockwise rotational flow about ${p}$, and ${R}_{{p}}({u})$ is called the angular derivative (or rotational function) of ${u}$ about ${p}$.
+Here ${R}_{{p}}$ is the rotational vector field generating the counterclockwise rotational flow about ${p}$, and ${R}_{{p}}{u}$ is the angular derivative (or rotational derivative) of ${u}$ about ${p}$.
 Each rotational vector field ${R}_{{p}}$ commutes with the Laplacian, and hence the angular derivative ${R}_{{p}}({u})$ satisfies the same equation as ${u}$ (without boundary conditions).
-The constant vector field and rotational vector field play an important role in studying the number of non-vertex critical point in \cite{JM20, JM22ar}.
+Constant and rotational vector fields play an important role in studying the number of non-vertex critical points in \cite{JM20, JM22ar}.
 The angular derivative is also used in \cite{Put90, CLY21}.
+We shall exploit these commutation properties in this paper.